HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

   </KeyPointLabels>
 </View>
 ```
-To change for your use case -
+Notes when you change for your use case -
 - Label values must be the same for KeyPointLabels and BrushLabels
-- smartOnly must only be set to the label values for the Keypoints
+- "smart" should be set to the label values for the Keypoints

 # Creating the Annotation